Chapter Seven: The Ravellers

 “Besides, the only one who seems likely to endanger the Farseer is you.
 Are you implying that you might do such a thing?”

 “Of course not!
-But in this hypothetical situation you seem to be imagining where I do, wouldn’t you prefer it if –”
+But in this hypothetical situation you’re imagining where I do, wouldn’t you prefer it if –”

 “Rinn,” said Yali warningly.